Allure of the Seas

 Allure of the Seas is an Oasis-class cruise ship owned and operated by Royal Caribbean International.
-The Oasis class ships were the largest passenger vessels in service until 2024, when the Icon-class ship, Icon of the Seas, surpassed them to become the world’s largest cruise ship.
+The Oasis class ships were the largest passenger vessels in service until 2024, when the Icon-class ship, Icon of the Seas, surpassed them to become the world's largest cruise ship.
 Allure is 50 mm longer than her sister ship Oasis of the Seas, though both were built to the same specifications.
 Designed under the name "Project Genesis", she was ordered from Aker Finnyards in February 2006 and her construction began at the Perno shipyard in Turku, Finland, in February 2008.
 She was named in May 2008 after a contest was held to name her and her sister.
 The keel of Allure of the Seas was laid on 2 December 2008, shortly after the shipyard had been acquired by STX Europe.

-Upon her launch in November 2009, she became the world's largest passenger ship, taking the place of Oasis of the Seas.
-She was eclipsed by her sister ship Harmony of the Seas upon its launch in June 2015.
+Upon launch in November 2009, she became the world's largest passenger ship, taking the place of Oasis of the Seas.
+Her sister ship, Harmony of the Seas, succeeded this record in June 2015.
 Harmony of the Seas has an overall length of 362.12 m.